Liquorland

-Liquorland is an Australian liquor store chain, a part of the Coles Group, owned by Wesfarmers until the demerger of Coles Group from Wesfarmers on 21 November 2018.
+Liquorland is an Australian liquor store chain.
+It is one of three liquor brands within the Coles Group, along with the larger discount format First Choice Liquor Market and more upmarket orientated Vintage Cellars.
+The Liquorland chain comprised 743 stores as of March 2023.

+History

 Coles Supermarkets established interests with its expansion into liquor in 1981, with the acquisition of Liquorland and Vintage Cellars.
 In November 2007 Wesfarmers acquired the Coles Group and as a result the separate Coles division was formed, but was again demerged on 21 November 2018.
-Liquorland is now one of three liquor brands within Coles Group, along with the larger discount format 1st Choice Liquor and more up-market orientated Vintage Cellars.
-The Liquorland chain comprised 731 stores as of December 2018.

 Most Liquorland outlets are adjacent to or within Coles Supermarkets, except in Queensland, where legislation forbids this practice.
-In order to maintain a presence, Liquorland operates the Spirit Hotel chain in Queensland, which comprised 89 hotels as of April 2016.
+In order to maintain a presence, Liquorland operated the Spirit Hotel chain, which comprised 87 hotels as of March 2019 (76 in Queensland, seven in South Australia and four in Western Australia).